pachyderm/pachyderm/doc/docs/1.12.x/concepts/pipeline-concepts/pipeline/spout.md

 To create a spout pipeline, you will need:

 * A source of streaming data.
-* A Docker container with your spout code that connects/reads/transforms/push data from the data source to your output repo.
+* A Docker container with your spout code that connects to, reads, transforms, and pushes data from the data source to your output repo.
 * A spout pipeline specification file that uses your container.

 !!!
 Note